marko-knoebl/slides/sections/react/20-state/22-immutable-state-en.md

 if there are arrays or objects in the state we _could_ try and mutate them directly

-don't do this - React will usually not notice the changes and may not rerender the view
+don't do this - React will not notice the changes and may not rerender the view

 state should be considered as _immutabe_ (unchangeable)

 ## Immutable state

-When a state setter is called, React will compare:
+When a state setter is called:

-- the object the old state points to
-- the object the new state points to
+React will compare the _old state reference_ and the _new state reference_

 If the old state and the new state reference the same object (even if it has changed), the component will not be rerendered.